-In general, we tend to advise using urn-like identifiers, e.g. urn:order:<uuid> (or just order:<uuid>).
+In general, we tend to advise using URN-like identifiers, e.g. urn:order:<uuid> (or just order:<uuid>).
 That helps a lot in dealing with legacy systems with different identifiers attached to the same entity.
-Namespaces in urns help to understand quickly which identifier is used and if there is a usage mistake.
+Namespaces in URNs help to quickly understand which identifier is used and if there is a usage mistake.

 One important implication: never use increasing numbers as external identifiers.
 Apart from the abovementioned reasons, it allows counting how many entities of each type there are in the system.
-Your competitors will be able to calculate a precise number of orders you have each day, for example.
+Your competitors will be able to calculate the precise number of orders you have each day, for example.

-24. Stipulate Future Restrictions
+27. Stipulate Future Restrictions

-With the API popularity growth, it will inevitably become necessary to introduce technical means of preventing illicit API usage, such as displaying captchas, setting honeypots, raising the "too many requests" exceptions, installing anti-DDoS proxies, etc. All these things cannot be done if the corresponding errors and messages were not described in the docs from the very beginning.
+With the growth of API popularity, it will inevitably become necessary to introduce technical means of preventing illicit API usage, such as displaying captchas, setting honeypots, raising "too many requests" exceptions, installing anti-DDoS proxies, etc. All these things cannot be done if the corresponding errors and messages were not described in the docs from the very beginning.